 Verdict: The Hofner CT Series Shorty is a great value option for anybody looking for an electric travel guitar.
 It’s very inexpensive, but still really well made.
 The small body can make it feel a bit neck-heavy, but this is easily overcome with a properly adjusted strap.

 Sweet Taylor sound designed for the road

 If you prefer a more traditional guitar for your travels, and you aren’t a fan of the parlor body shape, the Taylor BT2 Baby Taylor might be just what you’re looking for.
 It offers a familiar dreadnought body style in a ¾ size package.
 It’s small and light enough to take almost anywhere, and you won’t sacrifice tone and projection.
-The top is a beautiful tropical American mahogany, and the back and sides are layered sapele – this provides a pleasing tone that’s brimming with mid range punch.
+The top was a beautiful tropical American mahogany, and the back and sides were layered sapele – this provided a pleasing tone that was brimming with mid-range punch.

-It’s a very well spec’d guitar, coming with an ebony fretboard with well finished frets, and a Tusq nut, both of which really add resonance – plus intonation is good, thanks to the compensated micarta saddle.
-It comes with one of the nicest gig bags of any travel guitar, too, so you can be confident that it shouldn’t take damage when you’re on the move.
+It was a very well-spec’d guitar, coming with an ebony fretboard with well-finished frets, and a Tusq nut, both of which really add resonance – plus intonation was good, thanks to the compensated micarta saddle.
+It came with one of the nicest gig bags of any travel guitar, too, so you can be confident that it shouldn’t take damage when you’re on the move.